Chia-Hsing/Blue-Monday-Music/README.md

 # Blue-Monday-Music
 Fetch the newest released albums and singles from Spotify web API.
-All the UI and web structure is inspired by the fancy music website [Noon Pacific](https://noonpacific.com/).
+All the UI and web structure is inspired by the fascinating music website [Noon Pacific](https://noonpacific.com/).

-There are still lots of parts need to be improved, so I will keep updting this side projects.
+There are still lots of parts that need to be improved, so I will keep updating this side project.

 # APIs